andy-maier/python-garbagetracker/docs/intro.rst

 Yagot (Yet Another Garbage Object Tracker) is a tool for Python developers to help you finding issues with garbage collection and memory leaks:

-* It can determine the set of new *garbage objects* caused by a function or method.
+* It can determine the set of *collected objects* caused by a function or method.

-  Garbage objects are objects Python cannot immediately release when they become unreachable (e.g. when their variable goes out of scope).
+  Collected objects are objects Python could not immediately release when they became unreachable and that were eventually released by the Python garbage collector.
 Frequently this is caused by the presence of circular references into which the object to be released is involved.
-The garbage collector, which is designed to handle circular references, attempts to release garbage objects.
+The garbage collector is designed to handle circular references when releasing objects.

-* It can determine the number of new *uncollectable objects* caused by a function or method.
+* It can determine the set of *uncollectable objects* caused by a function or method.

   Uncollectable objects are objects Python was unable to release during garbage collection, even when running a full collection (i.e. on all generations of